-World class mobility for Western Australians across an intelligent,
+World class mobility for Western Australians across an intelligent, safe, sustainable and optimised network.

-ITS Policy and Objectives
+3.3 ITS Policy and Objectives

 Our ITS Policy Statement asserts that in developing, operating and maintaining Western Australia's road network, we and our partners shall consider and utilise current and emerging ITS technologies to enable and enhance safety, efficiency, resilience and positive customer experiences.